demidenm/PyReliMRI/docs/icc_funcs.rst

     - Function concatenates the 3D images into a 4D nifti image (4th dimension is subjects) using image.concat_imgs().
     - Function uses the provided nifti mask to mask the images using NiftiMasker.
     - Function loops over the voxels in the `imgdata[0].shape[-1]` and creates a pandas DataFrame with the voxel values for each subject and session using sumsq_icc().
-    - The function calculates and returns a dictionary with five 3D volumes: est, lower (lower_bound) and upper (upper_bound) of the ICC 95% confidence interval, mean square between subjects (ms_btwn), and mean square within subjects (ms_wthn) using sumsq_icc().
+    - The function calculates and returns a dictionary with five 3D volumes: est, lower (lower_bound) and upper (upper_bound) of the ICC 95% confidence interval, and between subject, within subject and between measure variance from sumsq_icc().
     - Note, the shape of the provided 3D volume is determined using inverse_transform from NiftiMasker.

 **voxelwise_icc**